ryanspletzer/ryanspletzer.github.io/_posts/2023-04-25-powershell-conf.md

 PowerShell altered the trajectory of my career in ways that are difficult to fully appreciate.
 I started asking questions like: "why can't we automate the setup of that server?
 Why can't we script out the creation of those cloud resources?"
 And more.
 These are things we take for granted today, but were game-changing at the time.
-Azure and AWS were much more nascent than they are today, and everyone was trying to wrap their heads around this new earth-shattering concepts called "DevOp."
+Azure and AWS were much more nascent than they are today, and everyone was trying to wrap their heads around this new earth-shattering concepts called "DevOps."

+Were it not for PowerShell, I'd be a humble C# developer that is still utterly dependent on the full Visual Studio IDE and little to no ability to all the surrounding things that it takes to delivery infrastructure and software atop it.
+PowerShell took me beyond the IDE and into the terminal (which, let's be frank, is where most of us are at today), and got me introduced to some of the tools that inspired it like bash, zsh and more.

+Fast forward to today: PowerShell is so much more than a Windows-only tool, it's now cross-platform!
+Windows, macOS, and Linux, and I and other team members actively write PowerShell that supports all platforms.
+It's the ultimate "glue" tool for tying things together.
+Need to write a webhook endpoint to trigger CI from your GitHub repo?
+PowerShell's got your back.
+Need that quick script to fix some data in your systems?
+PowerShell.
+I could continue, but you get the idea.

+Bot only is it "glue," PowerShell can be a serious development language, too.
+As a concrete example, my team is currently looking into developing a wrapper API for Exchange Online PowerShell in Azure Functions so we can manage objects there with a nicer REST-based approach.